lepoeme20/lepoeme20/README.md

-- ✨ Ph.D. in Engineering industry
+- ✨ Ph.D. in Industrial Engineering
 - 🔭 I’m currently working on GENGENAI
 - 😄 I’m interested in Generative AI